 The Panasonic TV 2021 lineup has finally been revealed in full, with a host of OLED TVs and LCD screens set to release in the coming months.
 But exactly has been announced, and which sets are really worth buying?

-Panasonic has only unveiled one TV so far: the flagship JZ2000 4K OLED TV, which will pack a new HCX Pro AI chip and even the addition of side-firing speakers for what will almost certainly be an impressive and impactful audio experience.
+As of January this year, Panasonic had only shown off a single television, the flagship JZ2000 OLED, which will pack a new HCX Pro AI chip and even the addition of side-firing speakers for what will almost certainly be an impressive and impactful audio experience.

 There are some niggling issues to fix, with Disney Plus still nowhere to be seen, and Panasonic being slower to HDMI 2.1 support than a lot of other TV brands – though it looks like 2021 may be the year it really embraces gamer-centric features (more on this below).

 So, what's in the works for 2021?
-Read on below for every Panasonic 2021 TV announced so far, what new technologies will be supported, and what 2020 TVs these new models will have to beat.
+Read on below for every Panasonic 2021 TV announced so far, what new technologies will be supported, and which older models these new TVs will have to beat.

 - What are the best small TVs?

 New Panasonic TVs for 2021

 Panasonic JZ2000 (55, 65-inch): The JZ2000 is Panasonic’s flagship TV for 2021, featuring a custom-made OLED panel to increase peak brightness and its high dynamic range.
 The main difference in this year’s model over the HZ2000 is the introduction of side-firing speakers, adding to existing upward- and front-firing drivers for a truly surround sound experience and 125W total wattage.
 You're naturally getting the latest HCX Pro AI processor for auto-calibrating settings dependent on the content being shown too.
 Releasing in June 2021.